 I was more peaceful.
 I was more sure of God’s move in my life and in my story.
 My prayers shifted from what I was sure I wanted to what I hoped He wanted to whatever it was He wanted, I was in.

 How different could things be in 100 days?

 Honestly, I don’t think I have the answer.
 I know, that’s not how this is supposed to go- I’m supposed to tell you all the ways I am sure life can be different in 100 days of focused care and attention towards living the bravest life God has for you.
 I am sure of it, I’m just not sure how it will look for you.

 That’s the way of courage, really.
 It’s so different for you than it is for me I wouldn’t dare try to make a list or boss you around.
 But there is braver for you in the life you already have.
 God’s not asking you to start a brand new life- to leave everything and everyone you know in order to be brave.
 He’s just asking you to take a good 100 day look at the life you already have and figure out where courage is just waiting for you.

 You being brave in the life you already have will absolutely change the circumstances around you- at work, at home, in your church and in your city.
 But it will also change you.
 As the days tick by, you will slowly watch yourself shift, change, and grow.
 You will feel braver, because you are.
 You will see Jesus more clearly, because you are looking.
 And your story will change and the road may turn and you will be ready, because you are brave.

-Annie’s book, 100 Days to Brave releases on October 24th.
+Annie’s book, 100 Days to Brave is available now!
 You can order it HERE.